Nicole Block

-Nicole Alejandra Urzúa Avilés (born July 30, 1989), better known as Nicole Block, is a Chilean adult content creator, model and former actress.
-She became known for acting in Chilean television soap operas.
-In 2024 she joined the adult entertainment industry.
+Nicole Alejandra Urzúa Avilés (born July 30, 1989), better known as Nicole Block, is a Chilean pornographic actress, model, producer, and former mainstream actress.
+She began her career as an actress in Chilean soap operas, and in 2024 she transitioned to the adult entertainment industry.
+In 2025, she began acting in pornographic series with her erotic content production company BlockHot.

 Career

 2016–2023: TV roles and reality competition shows

 Block debuted as an actress in 2016 with the telenovela El camionero (2016–2017), produced and aired by the public television network TVN.
 In 2017, she joined the cast of the telenovela Tranquilo papá (2017–2018), created by Chilean actor and screenwriter Rodrigo Bastidas, where she plays Fernanda Aldunate as her first major television role.
 In 2023, Block participated in the reality competition show Tierra brava, and was eliminated after losing a tough test against one of the participants.

 2024–present: Transition to adult entertainment

 In March 2024, Block joined adult content subscription service Arsmate, and she became one of the most influential content creators on the platform in a short time.
 Many of her followers sparked controversy after she announced through her social media that she had joined the platform.
 Block stated that she created an account as a result of a financial need and independence.
-She also decided to create her erotic content production company to focus outside of her signature thematic content, and in which she would do explicit collaborations with prominent adult content creators.
+She also decided to create her erotic content production company to focus outside of her signature thematic content, and in which she would do explicit collaborations with prominent adult content creators, dispensing with returning to soap operas.
 Block also joined the OnlyFans platform.